RDLLab/MultiDronePOMDP/README.md

 - `update_plot(belief_particles: Optional[np.ndarray] = None)`: Updates the 3D visualization of the environment.
 This function refreshes the positions of all drones and can optionally render a set of belief particles as transparent “ghost” drones for visualizing uncertainty.
 It is typically called after each `step()` to animate the drones’ movement and maintain an up-to-date scene.
 - `show()`: Enters the interactive 3D viewing mode using Vedo.
 This allows the user to freely inspect the current environment, obstacles, goals, and drone positions after a simulation run has finished.

-## Setting up the MultiDroneEnvironment
+## Setting Up the MultiDroneEnvironment
 To use the `MultiDroneEnvironment` class, we first define a 3D environment inside a YAML configuration file (e.g. `configs/config_simple.yaml`).
 To define the 3D environment, we can use the following parameters (an example is provided in `configs/config_hard.yaml`):

   - `environment_size`:  The size of the 3D environment